Activate AI Assistant

 After installation, you can choose how you want to use AI Assistant:

-You can use these options independently or combine them.
-The available features depend on your configuration.
+You can use these options independently or combine them to create a custom setup.

 The selected activation option determines which AI Assistant features are available and how usage is billed.
 The following table summarizes the differences: